algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

   - Ensuring that the Pac-Man clone is compatible with the Tandy 1000's specific hardware configurations and limitations.
   - Fine-tuning the game's performance to run smoothly on the Tandy 1000, taking into account any potential resource constraints.

 ## Risks and assumptions

+### Scope creep

+​
+We could try to make the project too big or running out of time, that is why we must planning our work and time to avoid it.
+​

+### Technical issues

+​
+Assembly, which is the language used during this project, is part of a niche for development as only a few software developers are still using this low-level language.
+This explains why only a few people is our team already know how to code in depth with it.
+For this reason, many bugs or crashes could happen during the project realisation, mainly caused by memory leaks.
+These unexpected behaviour must be found and patched as reliability and user friendliness are the key-points of a non-necessary software such as a video-game to keep your users interested.
+However, patching behaviour issues might be a challenge as we may encounter errors which have not been previously documented.
+​

+### Copyright issues

+​
+Even if the project consists in recreating a retro video game which will not be published, copyrights must be taken into account as the risk of a software still being under license is not negligible.
+As a consequence, we must ensure which assets can be used or not.
+This includes the game and the level designs, the sprites or the music.
+We must ensure the license of the original game is allowing us to use these resources.
+In case a resource is not usable, we will have to recreate it from scratch.
+For the graphic parts, we must choose differents colors and shapes, and for musics, we need at least to edit slightly the melody.
+​

 ## Solution overview